cwhanse/ivcurves/docs/sphinx/source/participating.rst

           |- <your_subfolder_name1>/
                |- <your_py_filename1>.py

-   then after following the previous steps you should have this folder structure:
+   After following the previous steps, your submission's documentation should have a folder structure like this:

    .. code-block:: bash